- Then the gazelle butted my face with pointed horns.

 - But though they are a team publicly, they continue to butt heads privately over ideas, people, and the nature of the future, in a relationship that is both a rare love affair and intellectual warfare.

-- Take part in a conversation or activity, or enter somewhere, without being invited or expected: sorry to butt in on youMore example sentences
+- Interrupt or intrude on a conversation or activity: sorry to butt in on youMore example sentences

 - At the tail end of this conversation colleague number two butts in uninvited, with a little gem aimed in my direction.

 - Suddenly, Dave Hill - who was sitting in on the conversation - butted in and offered his opinion.